1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Punjab too was annexed after wars, not treaties or lapse.

-91. The conquest of Sindh is sometimes described as a rehearsal for:
+91. The conquest of Sindh is sometimes described as a rehearsal for__________.

 A) The annexation of Awadh